-Every few years, a new telescope is proclaimed to be the “world’s largest.”
+A new telescope is termed “the world’s largest” every few years.
 The race is on to build instruments that see farther into the heavens and explain more of the unknown universe.

 In part three of Collecting Light: An Exploration of Arizona Astronomy, we learn more about the future of professional stargazing and attempts to build increasingly sensitive observing equipment.